Punktum-dk/epp-service-specification/README.md

 <a id="delayed-update-host-response-from-request-to-new-administrator"></a>
 #### Delayed update host response from request to new administrator

-If the creation of the host has resulting in a delayed operation, pending the designated nameserver administrator, the below example shows what a poll message for the final state of the operation looks like.
+If the creation of the host has resulting in a delayed operation, pending the designated name server administrator, the below example shows what a poll message for the final state of the operation looks like.

 ```XML
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>